adamkurth/reborn_dev/doc/source/installation.rst

 -----------------------------------

 In some cases, pyopencl installs via conda without the need for any further modifications.
 However, if you have runtime errors, it may be necessary to install drivers and/or developer toolkits for your GPU.
-There are some tips in the `pyopencl documentation <https://documen.tician.de/pyopencl/misc.html>`_ that may be helpful.
-Importantly, if you have issues you should probably start by looking in the directory `/etc/OpenCL/vendors` to see if there are any drivers available there.
-If you see a driver file `pocl.icd`, then you should be able to use a CPU in absence of a GPU.
-Ideally, you'll find vendor specific files such as `nvidia.icd` or `intel.icd`.
+You should read through the tips in the `pyopencl documentation <https://documen.tician.de/pyopencl/misc.html>`_.
+As discussed there, you should probably start by looking in the directory `/etc/OpenCL/vendors` to see if there are any "Installable Client Drivers" (ICDs) available.
+If you see the file `pocl.icd`, then you should at least be able to use a CPU in absence of a GPU, but you'll notice that simulations are very slow.
+Ideally, you'll find vendor-specific ICD files such as `nvidia.icd` or `intel.icd`.
 You need to make sure that these files can be found by the pyopencl module, which probably means that you need to create a symbolic link like this:

 .. code-block:: bash

     ln -s /etc/OpenCL/vendors/intel.icd ~/miniconda3/etc/OpenCL/vendors

+If the above is not sufficient, then unfortunately, it is up to you to figure out how to get pyopencl working on your machine.

 Testing your setup
 ------------------